News and Announcements

 APPLICATION FORMAT AND SUBMISSION PROCEDURES

-Applications can be completed online using the following link or you can download a paper application and submit to your CRCD campus/department advisor.
+Applications can be completed online using the following link, or you can download a paper application and submit it to your CRCD campus/department advisor.

 Acting President Michelle Rizk and I write to advise you that President Jim Johnsen has resigned as UA System president, a decision that was mutual and made after considerable reflection by the Board.
 The Board of Regents accepted his resignation this afternoon, authorized me to implement the details of his resignation, and appoint an acting president.
 President Johnsen will be available to assist with the transition until July 1 when his resignation goes into effect.

 Vice President Michelle Rizk will serve as acting president effective immediately and until an interim president is named.
 That process is still being developed.
 Many of you know Michelle, who serves as the university’s VP of University Relations, Chief Budget & Strategy Officer, and serves as the system liaison for facilities and land management.
 During her 22-year UA career, Michelle has served the university in areas including finance, human resources, and as the university’s chief advocate in Juneau.
 Raised in Alaska, Rizk earned her undergraduate and graduate degrees from the University of Alaska Fairbanks.

 Thank you, Michelle, for agreeing to serve in the acting capacity.